Download PDF version.

-As a key supplier to private and public cloud and managed services providers, Seagate technology is found in enterprise environments and cloud data centres, and is used by managed service providers to small businesses and consumers.
-In other words, Seagate has been enabling cloud computing and cloud storage from the data centre to your pocket for some time!
+As a key supplier to private and public cloud and managed services providers, Seagate technology is found in enterprise environments and cloud data centers and in managed service providers to small business and consumers.
+In other words, Seagate has been enabling cloud compute and cloud storage from the data center to your pocket for some time!

-Storage options for cloud computing and cloud storage environments from Seagate include the Pulsar® family of ultra-high performance SSDs.
-Complementing Pulsar drives are high–performance 2.5 inch Savvio® 10K and Savvio 15K HDDs for higher-density scenarios, as well as energy-efficient Constellation® HDDs that can support a multiple terabyte configuration.
+Storage options for cloud compute and cloud storage environments from Seagate include the Pulsar® family of ultra-high performance SSDs.
+Complementing Pulsar drives are high–performance, 2.5-inch Savvio® 10K and Savvio 15K HDDs for higher-density scenarios, as well as energy-efficient Constellation® HDDs that can support a multiple terabyte configuration.